 - up to $1,000 in fines and/or up to 6 months in jail

-As a misdemeanor, Nevada petit larceny convictions remain on defendants' criminal records for at least two years before they may be sealed.
+As a misdemeanor, Nevada petit larceny convictions remain on defendants' criminal records for at least one year before they may be sealed.

 Clark County judges order the following penalties upon a conviction of burglary, which is a category B felony in Nevada: